New Algorithm Can Better Manage Type 2 Diabetes, Study Finds

 Many patients begin their treatment for type 2 diabetes with medications designed to lower their blood sugar, but the effectiveness of those drugs tends to decrease over time, leading to the need for insulin.
 The process of adjusting insulin doses by self-monitoring blood-sugar levels, known as insulin titration, can be time-consuming and challenging for both patients and healthcare providers, and there is no standard titration process.

-This led Anas El Fathi, PhD, a UVA Health researcher, to develop the algorithm with the goal of streamlining and improving the titration process.
+This led Anas El Fathi, PhD, the study's lead author and research assistant professor at the UVA Center for Diabetes Technology, to develop the algorithm with the goal of streamlining and improving the titration process.
 The algorithm analyzes the previous two weeks of data from the continuous glucose monitor to generate a weekly recommendation on how users should adjust their insulin dose.

 "From a medical point of view, it was fascinating to see that the algorithm was not only better than the standardized insulin titration recommendations, but also how well the technology was accepted by the participants with type 2 diabetes,” said Ralf Nass, MD, a UVA Health researcher and study co-author.
 “This type of technology has the potential to help physicians enable their patients to achieve better glycemic control faster by using a personalized approach."